nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 - third-child {weight: 30, operator: difference}
   - nested-child {weight: 10, operator: intersection}
 ```

-## Creating Dynamic Groups

-Dynamic Groups can be created through the UI under _Organization > Dynamic Groups_ and clicking the "Add" button, or through the REST API.

-Each Dynamic Group must have a human-readable **Name** string, e.g. `device-site-ams01` and a **Slug**, which should be a simple database-friendly string.
-By default, the slug will be automatically generated from the name, however you may customize it if you like.
-You may also assign a corresponding human-friendly **Description** (e.g. "Devices in site AMS01").
-Finally, you must select a **Content Type** for the group that determines the filtering parameters available include objects as member into the group.

-Once a new Dynamic Group is created, the **Filter Fields** or **Child Groups** may be specified.

-!!! note
-    The content type of a Dynamic Group cannot be modified once created, so take care in selecting this initially.
-This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the network data model when defining a new Dynamic Group.

-### Working with Dynamic Groups

-Dynamic Groups can be accessed from the primary Dynamic Groups landing page in the web interface under the _Organization > Dynamic Groups_ menu.
-From there you may view the list of available groups, search or filter the list, view or edit an individual group, or bulk delete groups.
-Additionally if a group's filter has matching members, the number of members may be clicked to take you to a filtered list view of those objects.

-Dynamic Groups cannot be imported nor can they be updated in bulk, as these operations would be complex and do not make sense in most cases.

-From an individual object's detail page, if it is a member of any groups, a "Dynamic Groups" tab will display in the navigation tabs.
-Clicking that tab will display all Dynamic Groups of which this object is a member.

 ## Dynamic Groups and the REST API